 Reprinted with permission of Douglas McManaman.

 Doug McManaman is a Deacon and a Religion and Philosophy teacher at Father Michael McGivney Catholic Academy in Markham, Ontario, Canada.
 He is the past president of the Canadian Fellowship of Catholic Scholars.
-He maintains the following web site for his students: A Catholic Philosophy and Theology Resource Page.
 Deacon Douglas studied Philosophy at St. Jerome's College in Waterloo, and Theology at the University of Montreal.
-He is the author of The Logic of Anger, Why Be Afraid?, Basic Catholicism, Introduction to Philosophy for Young People, and A Treatise on the Four Cardinal Virtues.
+He is the author of Christ Lives!, The Logic of Anger, Why Be Afraid?, Basic Catholicism, Introduction to Philosophy for Young People, and A Treatise on the Four Cardinal Virtues.
 Deacon McManaman is on the advisory board of the Catholic Education Resource Center.Copyright © 2006 Douglas McManaman

 back to top